nico-tuananh/vinuni-circular-market/README.md

 UNIQUE KEY uq_review_order (order_id)
 ```

+### OLTP Workload Simulation (OLTP.py)

+To validate the effectiveness of our indexing and query optimizations under a realistic mixed workload, we include an optional DB-direct OLTP workload driver implemented in Python (OLTP.py).
+The script connects to the MySQL instance, samples existing IDs from the base tables (Category, User, Listing, Order), and repeatedly executes one operation per iteration according to a fixed workload mix.

+Workload mix (per iteration):
+- 70% Browse listings: select the most recent available listings within a randomly chosen category (ORDER BY created_at DESC, LIMIT 20).
+- 10% Seller listings: select the most recent listings for a randomly chosen seller (ORDER BY created_at DESC, LIMIT 20).
+- 10% Comments: select the most recent comments for a randomly chosen listing (ORDER BY created_at DESC, LIMIT 30).
+- 10% Order procedures: invoke transactional stored procedures for order-state transitions (sp_confirm_order, sp_cancel_order, sp_reject_order, sp_complete_order), chosen based on the current order status.

+Representative operations:
+- Browse / seller / comments are executed as parameterized SELECT statements (placeholders bound via mysql-connector) to mirror typical read paths.
+- Order-state transitions are executed via CALL sp_* procedures to stress transactional correctness and potential conflicts.

+Metrics reported:
+- Latency distribution (ms) per operation type: average latency, p95 latency, and maximum latency.
+- Error count and error rate: any database exception during execution (e.g., invalid state transitions signaled by stored procedures, constraint violations, or lock/time-out errors).
+- Throughput (ops/sec): number of successful operations divided by the total wall-clock runtime of the workload loop.

+How to run:
+- Ensure MySQL is running and the VinUniCircularMarket schema + sample data are loaded.
+- Run: `python3 OLTP.py` (default iters=500; increase iters for more stable percentiles).
+- Copy the printed summary (n/avg/p95/max per operation, total runtime, throughput, errors) into the OLTP results table in the final report.

 ## 8) Stored Procedures, Triggers & Views (Course Requirements)

 ### Where Rules Are Enforced (DB vs Backend)